How to Easily Create Categorical Variables in R

 5 5 2 12 18 0

-Using the ifelse() statement, we created a new categorical variable called “type” that takes the following values:
+Using the ifelse() statement, we successfully created a new categorical variable called “type” that adheres to the following classification rules:

 • 1 if the value in the ‘var1’ column is less than 4.